What are American Troops doing in Nigeria ?

 Mali_Griots of Sambala king of Medina Fula people 1890

-Griots of Sambala, King of Medina (Fula people of Mali) c.1890
+Griots of Sambala with the King of Medina (Fula people of Mali) c.1890

 In Mande society, the jeli was an historian, advisor, arbitrator, praise singer (patronage), and storyteller.
 Essentially, these musicians were walking history books, preserving their ancient stories and traditions through song.
 Their inherited tradition was passed down through generations.
 Their name, jeli, means “blood” in Mandinka language.
 They were said to have deep connections to spiritual, social, or political powers as music is associated as such.
 Speech is said to have power as it can recreate history and relationships.